mai-amber/Thermal-Sense/README.md

 Sample Depth: Each sample is 16-bit or 24-bit for good dynamic range.

  2. Creating Tones
+This part describes how a musical note is generated mathematically, before it becomes digital samples.
 Sine Wave Synthesis:
 Each “note” (sound event) is produced as a simple sine wave, calculated by the formula: sample_value = volume × sin(2π × frequency × time)